Skip to main content

 4. Progression to accelerated or blast phase

-Mutation testing is not recommended in newly diagnosed chronic phase patients, during routine monitoring, or when there is no evidence of TKI resistance.
+Mutation testing is not recommended for patients with newly diagnosed chronic phase CML, during routine monitoring, or when there is no evidence of TKI resistance.1,5

 RNA is isolated from blood or bone marrow and reverse transcribed.
-A first round of PCR selectively amplifies BCR-ABL1 fusion product in CML cells.
+A first round of polymerase chain reaction (PCR) selectively amplifies BCR-ABL1 fusion product in chronic myeloid leukemia (CML) cells.
 A second round of PCR then amplifies the ABL kinase domain, which is directly sequenced.

-The resistance pattern varies among the different mutations.2 For example, patients with the T315I mutation can respond to ponatinib3 but not to other FDA-approved tyrosine kinase inhibitors.
+Clinical data have indicated that the resistance pattern varies among the different mutations.2 For example, patients with the T315I mutation can respond to ponatinib3, but not to other FDA-approved tyrosine kinase inhibitors.
 Patients with V299L, T315A, or F317L/V/I/C mutations may respond to nilotinib therapy, whereas those with Y253H, E255K/V, or F359 V/C/I may respond to dasatinib.

-When we report the specific mutation detected, we will provide information about commonly observed kinase inhibitor reactions (response vs resistance) associated with that mutation.
+When a detected mutation is reported, information about commonly observed kinase inhibitor reactions (response vs resistance) associated with that mutation are provided.

-Mutations in the ABL kinase domain play a role in about 50% of CML cases with secondary TKI resistance.
-Other mechanisms include altered drug transport and metabolism, amplification of the Philadelphia chromosome, and acquisition of additional chromosomal abnormalities.
-To evaluate the patient for the latter two, consider ordering these tests:
+Mutations in the ABL kinase domain play a role in about 50% of chronic myeloid leukemia (CML) cases with secondary tyrosine kinase inhibitor (TKI) resistance.
+Next-generation sequencing (NGS) with a myeloid mutation panel should be considered for patients with no identifiable BCR-ABL1 mutations.1 Other mechanisms include altered drug transport and metabolism, amplification of the Philadelphia chromosome, and acquisition of additional chromosomal abnormalities.

-TKIs are combined with chemotherapy to treat lymphoblastic leukemias and lymphomas (ALL/LBL) that have t(9;22)/BCR-ABL rearrangements.
+Tyrosine kinase inhibitors (TKIs) are combined with chemotherapy to treat ALL and lymphoblastic leukemias and lymphomas (ALL/LBL) that have t(9;22)/BCR-ABL1 rearrangements.
 ABL kinase domain mutations, particularly T315I, F317L, and Y253H, are frequently present in ALL/LBL patients who lack initial response or who relapse.
 Identification of the particular resistance-causing mutation(s) can help guide therapy for such patients.4

 References